Volunteer Driver Service frequently asked questions

 1. I am interested in volunteering, how do I apply?

-Contact the Volunteer Driver Service at the Irish Cancer Society by calling Laura on (01) 231 0594 or emailing email@example.com and we will send you an application form.
+Contact the Volunteer Driver Service at the Irish Cancer Society by emailing Monica at firstname.lastname@example.org and we will send you an application form.
 The requirements of the volunteer role are that you must have a valid email address; a roadworthy car; valid insurance / NCT / driving licence; be willing to commit to a minimum of 2-3 days per month (Mon-Fri); agree to attend annual Support & Supervision sessions.

 2. Are volunteers vetted?